AdelinePat/overlook_hotel/README.md

 ```
 This will pull & build images and create necessary network and volumes
 3. Stop containers (if needed)
-Since the configuration makes the container restart unless you manually stop it, you'll have to stop it if you don't need it anymore
 ```bash
 docker compose stop
 ```
+The containers are set to restart automatically; stop them manually if not needed
 4. Restart containers
 ```bash
 docker compose start